Why study mathematics at Cambridge?

 Choice of College is somewhat subjective.
 Most students will be at home in most Colleges, but there are a few differences between Colleges.

-We aim to attract mathematicians who, on graduation, will have benefited most from their time in Cambridge.
+We aim to attract mathematicians from a wide variety of backgrounds and with a wide variety of interests who, on graduation, will have benefited most from their time in Cambridge.
 Hence we are looking for mathematical potential, rather than necessarily the finished product (not in the least because it is most fun and challenging to teach the brightest students).
-To that end, we admit students from a wide variety of backgrounds and with a wide variety of interests.
+To that end, Emmanuel is one of the heaviest users of the Flexible Offer (an offer that is aimed at applicants from groups that are currently under-represented at Cambridge, or those who have had to overcome significant educational disruption and/or socio-economic disadvantage).
+Between the 2019-20 and 2022-23 admissions rounds inclusive, 50% of all offers made to candidates eligible for home fees were Flexible Offers.

 The University organizes lectures and examinations, while the Colleges arrange small-group teaching (called supervisions).
 For your first three years, you will on average be supervised twice a week, normally in groups of two, by mathematicians ranging from Professors to research students.
 Given their different backgrounds, your supervisors have varied attributes, e.g. some have more experience, while others are closer to your own age (and to whom you may find it easier to relate).
 However, taken as a whole, our aim is to excite you, to engage you, and to develop the full range of your mathematical abilities.

-Your Directors of Studies will take a particular interest in you during your first year.
-We hope that is a good point (although if, workwise, your hope is to fly beneath the radar, then it might not be).
+Your Directors of Studies will take a particular interest in you during your first year as you settle into College and University life.
 Our aim is to develop a strong ethos of mutual support within and between years.
 We hope that we are successful.

 On balance, we prefer mathematicians not to take a gap year, but if you wish to do so, then at least part of the time should be spent on some mathematics-related activity, simply to stop you going rusty.